 The Pit Boss has a 6 ½ foot long power chord like most other pellet grills, including the Traeger.
 Inspect the chord to ensure it doesn’t have any wire showing and is securely attached to the back of the grill.

 If for some reason it is damaged and needs to be replaced, you can pick up a spare on Amazon or the Pit Boss website.
-This power chord fits Camp Chef, Traeger, and PIt Boss grills.
+This fits Camp Chef, Traeger, and PIt Boss grills.

 To replace the chord, remove all the pellets from the hopper.
 I haven’t replaced a power chord, but after watching several videos, you’ll likely have to remove the panel on the bottom and unscrew the hopper for easy access.